mikera/vectorz-clj/README.md

 Important features:

  - **"Pure"** functions for idiomatic Clojure style are provided.
-These work as you expect, i.e. return new vectors without mutating their arguments.
+These return new vectors without mutating their arguments.
- - **"Impure"** functions that mutate vectors are available for performance when you need it. i.e. you can use a nice functional style most of the time, but switch to mutation when you hit a bottleneck.
+ - **"Impure"** functions that mutate vectors are available for performance when you need it: i.e. you can use a nice functional style most of the time, but switch to mutation when you hit a bottleneck.
  - **Primitive-backed** special purpose vectors and matrices for performance, e.g. Vector3 for fast 3D maths.
  - **Flexible DSL-style** functions for manipulating vectors and matrices, e.g. the ability to create a "view" into a subspace of a large vector.
  - **`core.matrix`** fully supported see: https://github.com/mikera/matrix-api